AngryCarrot789/notepad2/README.md

 ## WARNING!
 I THINK THE LAST UPDATE HAD LIGHT THEME ON SO DONT GET BLINDED!
+## EDIT NVM JUST REALISED THE SETTINGS ARE LOCAL TO YOUR PC SO IT WILL AUTO-GOTO DARK ON YOURS...
+I THINK
 click the theme menu at the top bar, click dark and enjoy the darker theme :)
 # Notepad # (Notepad Sharp, good name tbh)